 Children 4 and under ride free.
-All other passengers must have a BART ticket or Clipper card.
-BART tickets are like debit cards with stored value.
+All other passengers must have a BART ticket or regional Clipper card.
+BART tickets and Clipper cards are like debit cards with stored value.

 All BART stations have ticket vending machines that accept cash or credit cards.
 BART's fare structure is built on a mileage-based formula.
-To find your fare, click here.
+To find your fare, click here or check the chart posted on the ticket vending machine.
 Weekly or monthly passes are not available.